 Your rate will be regularly reassessed to make sure you’re getting the right support.
 Your disability or health condition You must have a long-term health condition or disability and face difficulties with ‘daily living’ or getting around.

-You must have had these difficulties for 3 months and expect them to last for at least 9 months, unless you’re terminally ill (you don’t expect to live more than 6 months).
+You must have had these difficulties for three months and expect them to last for at least nine months, unless you’re terminally ill (you don’t expect to live more than six months).